thingsboard/thingsboard.github.io/docs/user-guide/ui/trip-animation-widget.md

 taw-label:
     0:
         image: /images/user-guide/ui/widgets/trip-animation-widget/taw-label-ce.png
-        title: 'In advanced tab, check the Show label box and enter the desired label.
+        title: 'In the Advanced tab, check the Show label box and enter the desired label.
 Apply changes by clicking the orange check mark in the upper right corner of the page.'
     1:
         image: /images/user-guide/ui/widgets/trip-animation-widget/taw-label-1-ce.png
         title: 'Label has been changed.
 To save applied changes, click the orange check mark in the lower right corner of the page.'

+taw-labelfunction:
+    0:
+        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-labelfunction-ce.png
+        title: 'In the Advanced tab, check the "Show label" box and "Use label function".
+In the corresponding field, enter your label function or use the one in the example (you can find it below the screenshots section).'
+    1:
+        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-labelfunction-1-ce.png
+        title: 'Label function has been applied.
+Since speed does not exceed the specified value, the label is "Everything is OK".
+                To save applied changes, click the orange check mark in the lower right corner of the page.'

 taw-tooltip:
     0:
         image: /images/user-guide/ui/widgets/trip-animation-widget/taw-tooltip-ce.png
-        title: 'In advanced tab, change Longitude key name on custom one.
+        title: 'In the Advanced tab, change Longitude key name on custom one.
 In the tutorial will be used Data1.'
     1:
         image: /images/user-guide/ui/widgets/trip-animation-widget/taw-tooltip-1-ce.png
         title: 'In the Data tab, click the pencil icon opposite time series data key.'
     2:
         image: /images/user-guide/ui/widgets/trip-animation-widget/taw-tooltip-2-ce.png
         title: 'Enter the same custom name in the Label bar and click "Save".'

+taw-path:
+    0:
+        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-path-ce.png
+        title: 'In the Advanced tab, click the circle icon and choose a preferred path color.
+Click "Select" to apply.'
+    1:
+        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-path-1-ce.png
+        title: 'You can also edit weight and opacity of the stroke.
+Apply changes by clicking the orange check mark in the upper right corner of the page.'
+    2:
+        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-path-2-ce.png
+        title: 'After editing the path appearance, click the orange check mark in the lower right corner of the page to save all the changes.'

+taw-pathfunction:
+    0:
+        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-pathfunction-ce.png
+        title: '.'
+    1:
+        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-pathfunction-1-ce.png
+        title: '.'

 ---